Cosmiqo/docker-tinc-gateway/README.md

 Setup based on https://www.digitalocean.com/community/tutorials/how-to-install-tinc-and-set-up-a-basic-vpn-on-ubuntu-14-04

+This node is meant to be accessible from a public IP and be the first node that other nodes on the VPN connects to.

 No special capabilties or privileges are needed on the host as no interface is created by tinc.
 This is achieved by setting `DeviceType = dummy` in `tinc.conf`.